 This is the first nursing course that the registered nurse (RN) student completes.
 The course's intent is to set the groundwork for transition of the RN to baccalaureate education and professional nursing practice.
 Content includes quality improvement skills necessary to support online learning; communication; technology and resource availability; and competent writing skills essential for scholarly achievement.

-Integrated Concepts in Nursing Practice – 3 credits
+Nursing Capstone – 3 credits

 This culminating capstone course is designed to provide the student with an opportunity to demonstrate synthesis of knowledge and skills acquired throughout the RN-BSN Degree Completion Program.
 Students will integrate theories and concepts from the arts, humanities, science and professional nursing to develop a capstone project.

 Health, Healing and the Fine Arts – 3 credits

 This course explores the ways in which the fine and performing arts have treated the subjects of health and healing.
 The course also explores the ways in which the fine and performing arts have been utilized to promote health and healing.